microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure1.md

 **Congratulations, you've created the beginning of a text-based adventure!**<br/>
 🥳 🥳 🥳

-Click **Done** to return to the main skillmap to keep going and add some pizazz to your project.
+Click **Done** to return to the main skillmap and get ready to create music and images for your project.

 ```blockconfig.global